k2view-academy/K2View-Academy/articles/DPM/02_Admin_Module/03_Flows.md

 </tbody>
 </table>

-Saving the new Stage will open the screen to define tasks in this stage.
+Saving the new Stage opens the screen to define tasks in this stage.

  ![image](/articles/DPM/images/Figure_10_New_Flow_initial_state.png)

-When the Flow is not marked <i>Completed</i>, Stages can be added, and defined by added or modified Tasks. .
+While the Flow is not marked <i>Completed</i>, Stages can be added, or updated by added or modified Tasks.

 [![Previous](/articles/DPM/images/Previous.png)](/articles/DPM/02_Admin_Module/02_DPM_Configuration.md)[<img align="right" width="60" height="54" src="/articles/DPM/images/Next.png">](/articles/DPM/02_Admin_Module/04_Stages.md)